officialpedrocarvalho/unitial_technologies_test_case/README.md

 - **Machine Registration**: You need to register machines first with the `POST /api/machine` endpoint.
 After registration, you can run data analysis or get consumption details for these machines.
 - **Analysis and Consumption**: Once the machines are registered, you can analyze the machine data using the `GET /api/machine/analyzes` and `GET /api/machine/highest_consumption_day` endpoints to gather insights like total fuel consumption and the day with the highest consumption.
+- **Consumption**: The endpoint has been created, but the implementation is pending as it requires more time.
+- **Tests**: I’ve added unit tests for a few scenarios of one method as an example, to avoid spending excessive time on writing tests for all methods and cases.
+Integration tests are also needed to validate the API endpoints.

 ---